 Hear what participating artists have to say about their experience at the fair.

-"My first year showing at TOAE as a tudent section was definitely a life changing experience.
+"My first year showing at TOAF as a student was definitely a life changing experience.
 I sold my 3 largest works to a local gallerist within the first hour of the show, and the rest were gone by noon the next day.
 These were the first paintings I had ever sold.
 On top of everything, I was selected for the 1st annual Emerging Artist by Emerging Curator Award, which put me in my first gallery show along with some other very talented artists.
 The whole experience was thrilling, but most importantly gave me a huge boost of confidence to keep working hard and to believe in the work that I make.
 Big thanks to TOAE and your amazing volunteers for a great experience!" - Cristine Yunyk

 “2017 was my first time at TOAF.
 My booth was almost sold out and my sales and commissions from TOAF 2017 exceeded $15,000!
 One of my pieces was sold whilst I was still unpacking and setting up my booth on Friday morning when an art collector stopped mid-pace to acquire a must-have piece for their corporate collection.” - Anand Jaggernauth